mpenet/casyn/README.md

         "map-type" (c*map {:the-key "the value"})})
 ```

+#### TimeUUIDs

+TimeUUIDs are supported from
+[tardis](https://github.com/mpenet/tardis), you will need to use its
+API to create Type 1 UUIDs, from there encoding/decoding is automatic.

+#### Joda Time

+Joda time support is available, you need to require/use
+`qbits.casyn.codecs.joda-time`, and use `:date-time` in your schemas.

 #### Clojure serialization

 As shown in the previous example you can also store clojure data
 direclty (it is the fallback of the encoding protocol), this will be
 done via [Nippy](https://github.com/ptaoussanis/nippy), you will just
 need to indicate :clj as decoding type in the schema.

 #### Extending type support